hungryram/frankchaveznew/content/school-ratings-information.md

 +++
 meta_description = "To learn about Public and Private Schools in your neighborhood I recommend the below two websites.
-Click on either logo to be redirected to the website and start researching." title = "School Ratings Information" title_tag = "School Ratings - Sandra Cervantes Realty One Group" [menu.main] name = "School Rating Information" parent = "Buyers"
+Click on either logo to be redirected to the website and start researching." title = "School Ratings Information" title_tag = "School Ratings - Frank Chavez with Wallstreet Realty" [menu.main] name = "School Rating Information" parent = "Buyers"